 The majority of people with disabilities in resource limited environments lack access to education, employment, health care, and community engagement.
 Effective and sustainable rehabiltation and assistive technology solutions have tremendous potential to help realize these human rights.

-In collaboration with Seattle-based NGOs, the University of Washington is working to advance research and practice in the field of rehabilitation and assistive technology in resource limited environments, particularly within low and middle income countries.
+In collaboration with international partners, the University of Washington is working to advance research and practice in the field of rehabilitation and assistive technology in resource limited environments, particularly within low and middle income countries.